James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 Sometimes too, white-colored paper labels, four or eight-sided with red trim have been similarly found.

-applied by family members making inventories of extant, unsold paintings after the deaths of both Alten
+family members making inventories of extant, unsold paintings after the deaths of both Alten and his

-These inventories were composed for estate purposes, and the labels often reflect inventory numbers
+were composed for estate purposes, and the labels often reflect inventory numbers and sometimes asking

 Additionally, some titles used in this assemblage have been taken from printed auction catalogs,